22ermiller/blog/_posts/2023-12-01-project-data-generation.md

 ## Data Generation

-Data was obtained through the AUDLs official API located at https://www.backend.audlstats.com/api/v1 (Official documentation is found at https://www.docs.audlstats.com/).
+Data was obtained through the AUDLs official API located at <a href="https://www.backend.audlstats.com/api/v1" target="_blank">https://www.backend.audlstats.com/api/v1</a> (Official documentation is found at <a href="https://www.docs.audlstats.com/" target="_blank">https://www.docs.audlstats.com/</a>).
 I first needed to obtain a list of players for every year of interest.
 For the purpose of this project I only go back to 2015.
 Below is a chunk of the code used to obtain the player list:

 ```
 base_url = "https://www.backend.audlstats.com/api/v1/"